LazaUK/AzureML-BlockCompute-ServerlessSpark/README.md

 3. Assign the policy and define its scope, i.e. what to include and evaluate for compliance.
 You can refer to Microsoft documentation for details on [assigning policies](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/assignment-structure).

 4. To test the effect of newly created policy, try to create a new Serverless Spark job in Azure Machine Learning workspace.
-The policy should deny the creation as shown on example below:
+The policy should block its creation as shown on example below:
 ![Az_Policy_Effect](images/azpolicy_effect.png)

 > Note: This is a basic policy example.
 You can customise it further based on your needs.